 Feeling Rejected or Abandoned?
 Ways to Manage the Pain and Move Forward

-When feelings of insecurity are allowed to linger, they will shape adult behaviors in negative ways.
+When feelings of insecurity, low self-worth, or inferiority are allowed to linger, they can shape adult behaviors in negative ways.
 For example, the adult who feels rejected can struggle mightily with relationships of any kind — partners, friends, co-workers, and more.
-Fortunately, it’s never too late to manage the pain and move forward.
+Fortunately, it’s never too late to identify the culprit, manage the pain, and move forward.

 A Few Common Signs That an Adult Is Struggling With Abandonment Issues